“How can I make my own DIY vitamin C serum, Gio? I’m tired of spending a fortune on products that go bad before I have time to finish the bottle.”

 You could fix this by using a carrier that enhances penetration.
-Alcohol is commonly used, but that can be drying.
+Alcohol is the most common, but it’s drying for some people.
 Propylene glycol or glycerin are much better choices.
 But they too have their limitations.

 2. Wrong Ph = Irritated Skin

 That’s low enough for vitamin C to work, but not so low to cause irritations (unless your skin is super sensitive).
-A homemade vitamin C serum, instead, is more likely to have a ph that’s too low and that can cause irritations.
+A homemade vitamin C serum is more likely to have a pH that’s too low and that can cause irritations.

 3. Wrong Storage System = Quick Spoilage

-If you’re a regular here, you’ve heard me say this ad nauseam.
-L-ascorbic acid is highly unstable.
-It oxidises, and loses a bit of its effectiveness, every time it is exposed to light, heat, and air.
+L-Ascorbic Acid is highly unstable.
+It oxidises, and loses a bit of its effectiveness, every time it’s exposed to light, heat, and air.
 You’ll notice when your vitamin C serum has gone bad.
-It turns a brownish or yellowish colour.
+It turns a brown.